 Spanish Colonial Revival homes may have once been limited to neighborhoods in Florida and California, but they are being increasingly found throughout the nation, where homeowners are relishing the unique look of their light stucco and tile roofs.

 For these homes, narrow, tall French casement windows are the top choice.
 Choose varieties with horizontal panes instead of vertical ones.
 When it comes to colors, the frame, trim and sash should be kept the same shade, preferably one that contrasts with the stucco color of the home.

 Look for Energy Savings

-Upgrading your windows presents you with the opportunity to improve your home’s overall energy efficiency.
+Upgrading your windows for energy efficiency presents you with the opportunity to improve your home’s overall cost savings.
 Look for ENERGY STAR-rated windows to save money on your utilities and make your home more comfortable indoors, thanks to their superior temperature regulation capabilities.
 Moreover, their high insulation can reduce draftiness, condensation and noise intrusion.

 Get in Touch With the Northern Virginia Window Contractors

 Colonial homes, with their classic beauty and symmetry, will never go out of style.
 If you wish to update your Colonial home’s windows while keeping its traditional style, be sure to work with window contractors who have experience working on Colonial homes.

 Adelphia Exteriors has a team of Northern Virginia window replacement and installation professionals who can help you choose the best colonial window style, glass and color to improve your Colonial home’s energy efficiency and curb appeal.
 Get in touch today to find out more about our residential window services or to request an estimate.